rautava/PassMePass/README.md

 - [ ] Multiple password strength presets

 ## License
-[Specify your license here - MIT, Apache 2.0, proprietary, etc.]

-## Contributing
-[Add contribution guidelines if open source]

-## Author
-Your Name - [your email or website]
+This project is licensed under the Unlicense.
+See the LICENSE file for details.

 ## Packaging for Distribution

 To create a ZIP file for Edge Add-ons store submission:

-1. Open PowerShell in the extension root directory (`passgen`)
+1. Open PowerShell in the extension root directory (`PassMePass`)
 2. Run the packaging script:
    ```powershell
    .\package.ps1